janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

   convert them to another format or use ImageMagick.

 * The "autorotate" feature of libvips works only for [orientation values] of 1, 3, 6, and 8.
-This is the case for most images, but if you need to support other orientations you should probably use ImageMagick.
+This covers most images, but if you need to support other orientations you should probably use ImageMagick.

 The `ImageProcessing::MiniMagick` and `ImageProcessing::Vips` modules both
 share the same chainable API, and they aim to maintain the same API and